 USING OUR SIZE QUIZ

-First you will need to measure your foot length in mm (please try the method we recommend below).
-Then use the Size Quiz below to get our guidance on your closest size by size grade.
+- Use the Size Quiz below to get guidance on your closest size by size grade

 To help understand how the fitting of each shoe runs, we have categorised them into 3 'grades'.